APSL/react-native-keyboard-aware-scroll-view/README.md

 ### Methods

-Use `innerRef` to get the component reference and use `this.scrollRef.props` to access these methods.
+Use `innerRef` to get the component reference and use `this.scrollRef` to access these methods.

 | **Method**           | **Parameter**                                                                                                                                           | **Description**                                                |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------- |